aerial-ace/Aerial-Ace/readme.md

 * `-aa log_battle @winner @loser` logs the battle in the leaderboard.
 * `-aa battle_score` displays the current battle score the user.
 * `-aa battle_lb` displays the battle leaderboard of the server.
+* `-aa starboard #channel` sets the 'channel' as the starboard channel.

 ### Commands in action
 <div class="row">